 Frequently Asked Questions

-1. What is the iPhone & iCloud Security Audit?
+1. What is the iPhone & iCloud Security Review?

 It’s a guided iPhone and iCloud security check that reviews your Apple ID settings, device protections, and privacy controls.
-You follow simple steps on your own iPhone, and we generate a security score, a risk rating, a certificate, and a detailed report.
+You follow simple steps on your own iPhone, and we generate a security risk rating and a detailed report.

-The audit runs a full iCloud security check, including:
+The review runs a full iCloud security check, including:

 Apple ID password and recovery info, two-factor authentication, Recovery Key, Recovery Contacts, Security Keys, Advanced Data Protection, iPhone passcode and Face ID settings, Stolen Device Protection, AirDrop and proximity sharing, USB accessories, iCloud backup, software updates, Find My iPhone, browser warnings, and key iPhone privacy and sharing settings.